aws-observability/terraform-aws-observability-accelerator/examples/existing-cluster-java/README.md

 # Existing Cluster with the AWS Observability accelerator base module and Java monitoring

-This example demonstrates how to use the AWS Observability Accelerator Terraform modules with Java monitoring enabled.
+This example demonstrates how to use the AWS Observability Accelerator Terraform modules to monitor EKS infrastructure and Java based workloads.
-The current example deploys the [AWS Distro for OpenTelemetry Operator](https://docs.aws.amazon.com/eks/latest/userguide/opentelemetry.html) for Amazon EKS with its requirements and make use of existing
+The current example deploys the [AWS Distro for OpenTelemetry Operator](https://docs.aws.amazon.com/eks/latest/userguide/opentelemetry.html) for Amazon EKS with its requirements and make use of an existing Amazon Managed Grafana workspace.
-Amazon Managed Service for Prometheus and Amazon Managed Grafana workspaces.
+It creates a new Amazon Managed Service for Prometheus workspace unless provided with an existing one to reuse.

-It is based on the `java module`, one of our [workloads modules](../../modules/workloads/) to provide an existing EKS cluster with an OpenTelemetry collector, curated Grafana dashboards, Prometheus alerting and recording rules with multiple configuration options on the cluster infrastructure.
+Since v2.x releases, it uses the `EKS monitoring` [module](../../modules/eks-monitoring/) to provide an existing EKS cluster with an OpenTelemetry collector, curated Grafana dashboards, Prometheus alerting and recording rules with multiple configuration options on the cluster infrastructure.
+You will gain both visibility on the cluster and Java based applications.

 ## Prerequisites